 - Classroom: Where a fellow student or faculty member needs reasonable accommodation due to an immunocompromised medical condition or other health issue.

 - School Health Office: When sent to the school’s health office with COVID-19 symptoms.

 Since situations can arise throughout the school day that require masking, it is not feasible to contact parents each time a child needs a face covering while at school.

-What is the district looking for as a tipping point to require masks rather than recommend them in schools?
+What is the district looking for regarding recommending vs. requiring masks in schools?

-Per updated CDC and IDPH guidance, universal masking is recommended for ALL teachers, staff, students and visitors in K-12 schools, regardless of their vaccination status.
-CUSD 10 is observing recommendations from the CDC.
+CUSD 10 is observing recommendations from the CDC and IDPH.
 A change in those recommendations and/or recommendations from our legal counsel/district insurance provider could mean a change in our face covering or other mitigation policies.

 Since the Illinois State Board of Education (ISBE) and Illinois Department of Health (IDPH) decided local school districts can determine what is best for their students and staff, we will be closely monitoring transmission rates in our schools and community while following CDC and IDPH guidance.

 Is there a chance the district could require masks without the CDC requiring it?

 Yes.
 Health data in our schools and community will warrant the need for masks.

 Can a child be taken into school while experiencing symptoms to get an antigen test?